yuvalamar75/OOP-Ex4/README.md

 # OOP-Ex4

-this reposetory is our final assigment in OOP course, Ariel university.
+This reposetory is our final assigment in OOP course, Ariel university.
-# how to play the game:
+# How to play the game:
-* load map
+* Load map
-* add player and hit anywhere in the board. choose : stepRun\ autoRun\ runAlgo.
+* Add player and hit anywhere in the board.
+Choose : stepRun\ autoRun\ runAlgo.

-# view your scores
+# View your scores
-in order to see your scores and compare it when the pacman moves by algorithem or being clicked, hit the show statics button to do so.
+In order to see your scores and compare it when the pacman moves by algorithem or being clicked, hit the show statics button to do so.

-enjoy!
+Enjoy!